 Garnish: Lemon twist; lemon peel to run over the rim of the glass

-The first cocktail will be atwist, like the famous “Martini”.
+The first cocktail is a twist, like the famous “Martini”.
 But instead of Martini, we use Padre Azul Blanco and combine it with the white Vermouth from La Quintinye.
-The flavours of this Vermouth – a lot of fruit, interesting citrus flavours – make the perfect combination with Padre Azul Blanco.
+The flavors of this Vermouth – a lot of fruit and interesting citrus notes make the perfect pairing with Padre Azul Blanco.

-- Give some ice cubes in the glass in order to cool it.
+- Add lots of ice cubes in the glass to chill it.

 - Pour the Padre Azul Blanco, the Vermouth and some ice cubes into the mixing glass and stir.

-- Remove the ice cubes from the cooled glass.
+- Remove the ice cubes from the chilled glass.

-Take another piece of lemon peel, tweeze it and run it over the rim of the glass.
+Take another piece of lemon peel, squeeze and run it over the rim of the glass.